mas-bandwidth/gafferongames/content/post/state_synchronization.md

 Your browser does not support the video tag.
 </video>

 With quantization applied to both sides you can see the result is perfect once again.
-It may look visually about the same as the uncompressed version but in fact we're able to fit much more state updates per-packet into the 256kbit/sec bandwidth limit.
+It may look visually about the same as the uncompressed version but in fact we're able to fit many more state updates per-packet into the 256kbit/sec bandwidth limit.
 This means we are better able to handle packet loss because state updates for each object are sent more rapidly.
 If a packet is lost, it's less of a problem because state updates for those objects are being continually included in future packets.

 Be aware that when a burst of packet loss occurs like 1/4 a second with no packets getting through, and this is inevitable that eventually something like this will happen, you will probably get a different result on the left and the right sides.
 We have to plan for this.
 In spite of all effort that we have made to ensure that the extrapolation is as close as possible (quantizing both sides and so on) pops can and will occur if the network stops delivering packets.

 ## Visual Smoothing

-We can cover up pops with smoothing.
+We can cover up these pops with smoothing.

 Remember how I said earlier that you should not apply smoothing at the simulation level because it ruins the extrapolation?
 What we're going to do for smoothing instead is calculating and maintaining position and orientation error offsets that we reduce over time.
 Then when we render the cubes in the right side we don't render them at the simulation position and orientation, we render them at the simulation position + error offset, and orientation * orientation error.